palantir/go-githubapp/README.md

 These are provided when calling `githubapp.NewClientCreator`:

 - `githubapp.WithClientUserAgent` sets a `User-Agent` string for all clients
-- `githubapp.WithClientCaching` sets an HTTP cache for all clients, alwaysValidate is used to determine if the cached responses from Github should be used or if all requests should be re-validated
+- `githubapp.WithClientCaching` enables response caching for all v3 (REST) clients.
+   The cache can be configured to always validate responses or to respect the cache headers returned by GitHub.
+Re-validation is useful if data often changes faster than the requested cache duration.
 - `githubapp.WithClientMiddleware` allows customization of the
   `http.RoundTripper` used by all clients and is useful if you want to log requests or emit metrics about GitHub requests and responses.